boomanaiden154/eec172-final-project/index.md

 ![System Flowchart](./systemflowchart.png)

-In terms of the functional specification, our design iterates through a series of states as shown in \ref{fig:flowchart}.
+In terms of the functional specification, our design iterates through a series of states as shown in the image above.
 When our program begins executing, we have an initial ordering of images.
 The code requests the image first in the order and then increments the current image number.
 The image then gets displayed.
 The micrcontroller then enters a loop where it waits for either the time limit to expire or the user to move forward or backwards using the remote.
 Then, if the status screen should